AstroNvim/docs/docs/intro.md

 :::info

 When using default theme: For MacOS, the default terminal does not have true color support.
-You wil need to use [iTerm2](https://iterm2.com/) or another [terminal emulator](https://gist.github.com/XVilka/8346728#terminal-emulators) that has true color support.
+You will need to use [iTerm2](https://iterm2.com/) or another [terminal emulator](https://gist.github.com/XVilka/8346728#terminal-emulators) that has true color support.

 :::